fbpx

 What is the Subconscious Mind?

-The location of the Subconscious Mind:
+The Enigma of the Subconscious Mind

 In his fascinating book, The Wisdom of Your Cells, cell biologist Dr. Bruce Lipton discusses our subconscious mind, which is part of every cell of our body.

-Understanding the Subconscious Mind:
+Understanding the Subconscious Mind

-The subconscious mind can be viewed as the reservoir of our thoughts, emotions, memories, and experiences that are not actively present in our conscious awareness.
+The subconscious mind can be viewed as the reservoir of our thoughts, emotions, memories, and experiences not actively present in our conscious awareness.
 In other words, everything we have experienced in our lives.
 The hidden part of our psyche stores and processes information, influencing our perceptions, decisions, and actions without our conscious knowledge.

-The Power of the Subconscious Mind:
+The Power of the Subconscious Mind

-Beliefs and Conditioning:
+Beliefs and Conditioning

 One of the primary functions of the subconscious mind is to record everything, store and categorise, and reinforce beliefs.
-These beliefs are formed through a combination of personal experiences, social conditioning, and cultural influences.
+These beliefs are formed through personal experiences, social conditioning, and cultural influences.
 The beliefs born in the 0 to 7 age bracket (explained in module 2) hold the strongest power.

 Our beliefs are programs.
 Some we genetically inherit from our parents, carers, siblings, and family.
 These will be belief patterns passed down generationally.
 Some are reinforced through the environment of our 0 to 7 life experience; as our family practice new and old beliefs, and as we begin school, we observe these beliefs and allow them to EMBELLISH into the subconsciousness and form our own beliefs.
 Some are born from judgment; in our early years, we are judged by our family and young peers and subjected to positive or negative praise.
-This, in turn, creates the belief of the subject matter of the praise. “
+This, in turn, creates the belief in the subject matter of the praise.

-The Role of the Subconscious in Decision-Making:
+The Role of the Subconscious in Decision-Making

 Although we may believe that our conscious mind is solely responsible for decision-making, the subconscious mind plays a significant role.
 It processes vast amounts of information, draws upon past experiences, and accesses emotions, behaviours and intuitions to guide our choices.
 Many decisions are made at a subconscious level before we become consciously aware of them.